 People who are self-aware:

-In answer to this question, John Williams, Chief Executive of Institute of Leadership and Management, proposes the ‘Three-As model’.
+In answer to this question, John Williams, Chief Executive of Institute of Leadership, proposes the ‘Three-As model’.

 In other words, simply asking for feedback will not achieve the desired result: learning and growth.
 In order to be effective, feedback must be received, understood and then applied.